 From the ends of the earth we have heard songs:

 Indeed, the treacherous dealers have dealt very treacherously.”

 a.
-They shall lift up their voice, they shall sing: Even in the midst of great judgment, God has His own that praise Him.
+They shall lift up their voice, they shall sing: Even in the midst of great judgment, God has His own who will praise Him.
 Before the Great Tribulation, God will remove all His people; but many come to trust in Jesus during the Great Tribulation, and these will praise Him in the midst of judgment (Revelation 7:9-14).

 B. The character of God’s judgment.

-1. (17-18) The judgment of the LORD will always be completed.
+1. (17-18) The judgment of the Lord will always be completed.